morkai/walkner-xiconf/readme.md

   * `httpPort` - port on which the HTTP server should listen for requests.

+  * `xlsxProgramsFilePath` - Path to an XSLX file with 12NC to AOC values.

+  * `xlsxOptions` - XLSX options used to parse the programs file.

   * `csvProgramsFilePath` - path to a CSV file with 12NC to AOC values.

   * `csvOptions` - CSV options used to parse the programs file.